-Policy for Special Educational Needs and Disability Last MCA review date: October 2020 3 Inclusion Written by: SM/AP Board of Trustees review: November 2021
+Policy for Special Educational Needs and Disability Last MCA review date: June 2024 Inclusion Written by: AP Board of Trustees review: June 2025

-- Access to as full a range of learning opportunities as possible, including collaborative learning with their peers - Appropriate, timely and effective support and access to resources and advice to assist in overcoming potential barriers to learning - Learning experiences that provide appropriate challenges and high expectations - A learning environment that promotes positive attitudes to gender, disability, and racial, social and cultural diversity - 3.3 Implementation Mossbourne Community Academy will endeavour to ensure that: - The admission of pupils with SEND is handled sensitively - Contributions by all pupils to the work of the school are valued - Positive images of an inclusive education are presented at all times - Programmes of learning provide personalised learning which is appropriately differentiated, and that takes account of different learning styles - Approaches are used that develop the strengths and aptitudes of pupils to ensure effective inclusion and participation - The academy works with external professionals to enhance the provision offered at Mossbourne Community Academy - Pupils are included as fully as possible in all discussions concerning their progress both with parents and any involved professionals, and are given full opportunities to identify targets and evaluate their own progress towards them - Effective support appropriate to the individual pupil's needs is provided - 3.4 All members of the school community will actively work towards the full inclusion of all pupils. - 3.5 All pupils will be valued as members of the school community with unique interests and strengths. - 3.6 All those involved with the pupil: outside agencies, governors, teaching staff, non-teaching staff and, most importantly, parents will be encouraged to work in partnership, sharing their knowledge and understanding for the good of the pupil. - 3.7 All teachers at Mossbourne Community Academy are responsible for children with special educational needs and disabilities, and are accountable for their progress.
-Teaching at Mossbourne is inclusive as this is a whole school policy. - 3.8 The resources allocated for support and provision for SEND will reflect the various levels of need experienced by pupils and will be "transparent" and available for staff, parents and other professional workers to see. - 3.9 All those involved with pupils on the SEND register will strive to ensure that they are given the fullest possible, appropriate opportunities to reach their full potential educationally, emotionally, physically and spiritually.
+- Pupils are included as fully as possible in all discussions concerning their progress both with parents and any involved professionals, and are given full opportunities to identify targets and evaluate their own progress towards them - Effective support, appropriate to the individual pupil's needs, is provided - 3.4 All members of the school community actively work towards the full inclusion of all pupils. - 3.5 All pupils are valued as members of the school community with unique interests and strengths. - 3.6 All those involved with the pupil: outside agencies, governors, teaching staff, non-teaching staff and, most importantly, parents will be encouraged to work in partnership, sharing their knowledge and understanding for the good of the pupil. - 3.7 All teachers at Mossbourne Community Academy are responsible for children with special educational needs and disabilities, and are accountable for their progress.
+Teaching at Mossbourne Community Academy is inclusive this is a whole school policy. - 3.8 The resources allocated for support and provision for SEND will reflect the various levels of need experienced by pupils and will be "transparent" and available for staff, parents and other professional workers to see. - 3.9 All those involved with pupils on the SEND register will strive to ensure that they are given the fullest possible, appropriate opportunities to reach their full potential educationally, emotionally, physically and spiritually. - 3.10 Pupils with special educational needs and disabilities will be identified at the point of transfer or during their time at the academy. - 3.11 Relevant and ongoing guidance, support and advice will be provided for post-16 education and training. - 3.12 Children with special educational needs and disabilities will be offered full access to a broad, balanced and relevant education including the National Curriculum and the QCA/DfE/Ofsted "Guidelines for Teaching" for children who are attaining significantly below age-related expectations.
+Pupil progress will be assessed and monitored. - 3.13 The identification and assessment of pupils whose first language is not English is handled with particular care.
+Mossbourne Community Academy makes a clear distinction between EAL and SEND (See Section 4.10). - 3.14 Parents and carers have a vital role to play in supporting their child's education. - 3.15 The views of pupils are sought and taken into account.